labgem/microscope-user-doc/docs/content/overview/selection.rst

  * the *Taxonomy* of the object
  * the *MICGC* to which the object belong (see :ref:`genoclust`)
  * some *Metadata* about the species of the object (see :ref:`species_metadata`)

 ..
-TODO: add strain metadata here
+TODO: add strain metadata above

 See :ref:`search-field-filters` for detailled explanation on filters.